Better Protection for Animals

-Effective December 1, 2014, the Society for the Prevention of Cruelty to Animals Act (SPCA Act) will restrict province-wide tethering of dogs during the nighttime.
-The tethering of dogs will not be permitted for more than 30 minutes between the hours of 11 p.m. to 6 a.m., unless the owner or person responsible is outside and within 25 metres of the dog.
+Effective December 1, 2014, the Society for the Prevention of Cruelty to Animals Act (SPCA Act) restricted province-wide tethering of dogs during the nighttime.
+The tethering of dogs is not permitted for more than 30 minutes between the hours of 11 p.m. to 6 a.m., unless the owner or person responsible is outside and within 25 metres of the dog.

-The associated fine for not complying with this restriction will be a minimum of $500 to a maximum of $200,000.
+The associated fine for not complying with this restriction is a minimum of $500 to a maximum of $200,000.
 Restricting tethering will ensure that dogs are not tethered 24 hours a day.

 Responsible pet ownership includes vaccination against rabies.
-As of December 1, 2014, the fine for failing to have a dog vaccinated against rabies will be $140 to $640.
-Other offences, such as permitting a dog to run at large, will carry the same fine.
+As of December 1, 2014, the fine for failing to have a dog vaccinated against rabies became $140 to $640.
+Other offences, such as permitting a dog to run at large, carry the same fine.

 In local service districts, seized dogs will be allowed to be impounded for three days (72 hours), a change from two days (48 hours).
 The daily impound fees for dogs will increase from $5 to $15 per day in order to more accurately reflect the cost of impounding a dog.